Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 So you can't dump all your cards on a private item.

-This way 5 eager voters can fund a low-cost item.
+This way 4 eager voters can fund a low-cost item.

 So the voters' number and zeal both count.

-• A costly item must fill several columns A column here
+• A costly item must fill several columns.
+A column here

-holds $2.50,
+holds $2,

-so a $5.00 item must fill two columns.
+so a $4 item must fill two columns.

-rejects any item that costs more than all the cards left.
+excludes any item that costs more than all the cards left.

 Then one at a time, we reject the least popular item,